ASUS Zenbook Duo: two screens, six places

 Photo : Maxime Johnson

-In short, it is the first two-screen computer which seems to me a credible alternative to a regular laptop, and which could therefore interest an audience which is not limited to a few hardened technophiles.
+In short, it is the first two-screen computer which seems to me a credible alternative to a regular laptop, and which might therefore interest an audience which is not limited to a few hardened technophiles.
 Besides, the device is out of stock almost everywhere at the moment.

 The ASUS Zenbook Duo laptop features two 14-inch OLED displays.